The Twitch Graveyard

 • ☠️ Music Library: April 2015 - 2020(?)

 The Twitch Music Library was a distant predecessor to Twitch Soundtrack.
 It offered streamers 1000+ songs cleared for usage on stream, which would not result in DMCA or muted audio.
-There's no official end date for the Library, but the last reference I can find to it was in 2020.
+There was no official end date for the Library, but the last reference I can find was in 2020.

 2019 Deaths